William J. Slocum: Early life

 Slocum had many other accomplishments, in addition to reporting.
 He was credited with being one of the organizers of the New York chapter of the Baseball Writers, and he served as its secretary for thirteen years.
 And from 1923-1936, he managed the chapter's annual Baseball Writers dinner.
 Slocum was one of the first radio baseball commentators, broadcasting over stations WJY and WJZ in New York City in 1923; during his program, he shared stories about baseball with the audience.
 And when articles with Babe Ruth's byline on them appeared in the sports pages around World Series time, they were not written by the Babe, who "not only didn't write his own stuff; he didn't read it," according to Slocum.
 Ruth and Slocum got along well, and ultimately, Slocum became the Babe's ghostwriter.
 The Baseball Writers of America's New York chapter honored Slocum in 1944 by naming an award after him: while some online sources have stated the award was named for him in 1930, in its earliest years, it had no name, and was commonly called the "Long Service award."
 It was awarded for meritorious service to the game, and perhaps, since Slocum ran the annual dinners, people associated the award with his name.
 However, it was not until 1944 that the award was officially renamed the William J. Slocum Memorial Award.
 Slocum was also named to the Honor Rolls of Baseball by the National Baseball Hall of Fame in 1946.

 In April 1938, Slocum left sports writing to take a job as a 'contact man' with General Mills, helping with publicity, and arranging the broadcasts of baseball games that the company sponsored.
 This turned out to be important for Yankees fans: the Yankees' management had previously been opposed to allowing the team's games to be broadcast; they believed that allowing the broadcasts would hurt attendance.
 Throughout the 1920s and much of the 1930s, the only exception they made was the home opener, as well as network broadcasts of World Series games.
 In 1938, Slocum helped to broker a deal between several sponsors (including General Mills) and the Yankees management to finally allow 1939 Yankees home games to get on the air.
 He also negotiated a similar deal with the then-New York Giants.

+Later life and death

 In early January 1943, Slocum's wife died at age 57, and his own health subsequently declined.
 Slocum died in early May 1943, at age 59.
 When he died, numerous baseball writers recalled his willingness to mentor up-and-coming writers, his knowledge of sports, and especially, his love for baseball.
 As one former colleague wrote, "Few men who ever wrote baseball had as many friends among players and writers, and he will be missed in the press boxes, clubhouses, and the dugouts."
 Slocum's funeral was attended by dignitaries (including Ford Frick, then-president of baseball's National League), radio executives, and fellow journalists.